 Handwashing the pads is also an option.
 In this case, you’ll probably want to pre-soak the pads to make washing easier.
 If you choose to soak the pads, be sure to change out the soak water on a daily basis.
 When the time comes to wash them, rinse the pads in cold water until the water runs clear and then gently scrub them to get them clean.

 Any detergent is fine to use when washing your cloth pads.
 You may want to avoid fabric softeners because they can make fabrics less absorbent.
 It’s not recommended to bleach pads either because it can break down the material and interfere with absorbency.

-3.4. – When should I wash the pads?
+When should I wash the pads?

 You can wash the pads during your cycle as you go through your stash or launder them all once your period ends.
 Basically, just wash them whenever is the most convenient for you.

-3.5. – How should I dry my cloth pads?
+What are other ways I can dry my cloth pads?

-You can also air dry pads but just like with any item that’s air dried, the pads might feel slightly stiff initially.
-Try to avoid leaving your pads in direct sunlight for extended lengths of time.
+You can also air dry pads but, just like with any item that’s air dried, the pads might feel slightly stiff initially.
+Sunlight can kill any lingering bacteria and help stains fade, but try to avoid leaving your pads in direct sunlight for extended lengths of time.
 The sun can bleach out the colors of your pads or damage waterproof backing materials.

-3.6. – Won’t cloth pads get stained?
+Won’t cloth pads get stained?